flanksource/docs/mission-control/docs/playbooks/examples/gitops-k8s-cluster-role-binding.md

 ## Screenshots

-### 1. Triggering playbook manully from a Cluster component
+### 1. Triggering playbook manually from a Cluster component

 ![Playbook option on the component page](/img/playbook-eg-gitops-playbook-on-cluster-component.png)
 _Fig: Playbook option on the component page_